johntao/blog-2025/src/content/default/information-fatigue.md

 The worries about not using the most legit tools, not being on the trends, afraid of being obsolete... etc.

-Not even mention I also have a public GitHub page! 😨
+Not to mention I also have a public GitHub page! 😨

 ## Internet Tier List (Fatigue Level: 2 out of 3)